Scott Farlow

 Scott Glynn Farlow is an Australian politician.
 He has been a Member of the New South Wales Legislative Council since the 2015 NSW state election, representing the Liberal Party.

 Farlow previously served as Mayor of the Municipality of Strathfield, elected to the position at just 23 years of age.

-Farlow is married to Penny George-Farlow who together have a son Christian and daughter Colette.
+Farlow is married to Penny George and together they have two children.

 Early life

 Farlow grew up in Sydney's Inner Western suburbs.
 He was the first member of his family to study at university, graduating with degrees in Law and Commerce from the University of Sydney.
 He later graduated from the College of Law with a Diploma of Legal Practice.

 Farlow got his start in politics by joining the Sydney University Liberal Club, becoming a member of the Liberal Party soon after.
 He became active in the Young Liberal Movement of NSW and in 2008 was elected president of the organisation, going on to become its longest-serving president.

-In 2004 Farlow was elected to Strathfield City Council and became mayor in 2007.
+In 2004, Farlow was elected to Strathfield City Council and became mayor in 2007.
 At the age of 23, Farlow was the youngest mayor in Australia at that time.

 Farlow worked as an advisor to a number of federal and state MPs during his career.

 Farlow has also worked as an analyst and lobbyist for firms such as Deloitte and Hill+Knowlton.